Sweet Discoveries: A Journey into Little Bee Baking with Stacie Pierce

 What are some of the biggest challenges you’ve faced in running Little Bee Baking, and how have you overcome them?

 Pandemic aside, I think my biggest challenge has been being a solo owner.
-On the one hand, it’s nice to make all the decisions, but on the other hand, not having someone else to bounce ideas off of or help think through major decisions can be tricky.
+On the one hand, it’s nice to make all the decisions, but on the other hand, not having someone else to bounce ideas off of can be tricky.
 As a result, I have relied heavily on friends who are business owners and the Renaissance Entrepreneurship Center for guidance.

 What marketing strategies have most effectively attracted customers to Little Bee Baking, and how have you adapted your approach over time?

 We have never had a “marketing budget.”
 Although it’s slow, I’ve found that word of mouth is the best strategy for us.
-Bernal Heights is an amazing community that supports and promotes local small businesses.
+This community is amazing at supporting and promoting local small businesses.
+Even as we transitioned to a kitchen-based model, our regulars have stayed with us.

 What advice would you give someone interested in starting their bakery or pursuing a career in baking?

 Open a business with a trusted partner or advisor.
-For instance, if you aspire to be a baker, attending school is an option.
-Still, I have found that gaining hands-on experience in a bakery, doing the type of work you want to pursue, is often more beneficial, even if you start at the bottom.
+Gaining hands-on experience in a bakery, doing the type of work you want to pursue, is often more beneficial than school, even if you start at the bottom.
 YouTube is also a great way to discover various methods and recipes.

 What are your plans for the future of Little Bee Baking, and how do you envision it evolving over the next few years?

 Since the pandemic, we have been expanding our wholesale business and will continue to do so.
-However, we will keep our storefront open on weekends because I love seeing and staying connected to our customers, many of whom have been coming since the store opened.
+While we operate primarily as a commercial production space now, we offer onsite pick-up for our customers.
+I love those moments at the door because they keep me connected to the people who have been coming since we first opened.

 Can you share memorable stories about interactions with customers at Little Bee Baking?

-There are many of them, but my favorite interactions are with the kids I have seen grow up with the store and a few who have come to work for us during the summer before college.
-I feel so fortunate that we are not just a random shop, but can be part of people’s lives and have a space that fosters community and connection.
+There are many, but my favorite interactions are with the kids I have seen grow up in the store.
+I feel so fortunate that we are part of people’s lives and have a space that fosters community and connection, even if the way they get their treats has changed.

 What do you do when you’re not baking?

-Outside work, I have my family, dog, and garden.
+Outside of work, I have my family, my dog, and my garden.
 Most of my downtime is spent with them or friends.
 We are fortunate to have a wonderful friend group that all loves to eat well and cook together.
-My resolution for 2023 was to learn a new skill (TBD).
-So far, time to do that has eluded me, but I am still hopeful.

 What are your hopes and aspirations for the future of Bernal Heights, and how do you see Little Bee Baking contributing to the neighborhood’s growth and development?

 My wife and I have lived in Bernal since 2004 and have loved making our home here.
 I hope Bernal never loses its strong community focus as it evolves.
-My hope for Little Bee is that we will continue to be a place for folks from Bernal and beyond to enjoy their time in the neighborhood.
+My hope for Little Bee is that we will continue to be a neighborhood staple, offering high-quality, handmade sweets.

 Bernal Heights Restaurants and Cafes